ruizhang1996/optimal-sparse-regression-tree-public/README.md

 **Inquiries**

-For general inquiries, send an email to `jimmy.projects.lin@gmail.com`
+For general inquiries, send an email to `r.zhang@duke.edu`